Piston motion equations: Angular velocity

 The frequency (Hz) of the crankshaft's rotation is related to the engine's speed (revolutions per minute) as follows:

 So the angular velocity (radians/s) of the crankshaft is:

 Triangle relation

 As shown in the diagram, the crank pin, crank center and piston pin form triangle NOP.

 By the cosine law it is seen that:

 where $l$ and $r$ are constant and $x$ varies as $A$ changes.

-Equations with respect to angular position (Angle Domain)
+Equations with respect to angular position (angle domain)

 Angle domain equations are expressed as functions of angle.

 Deriving angle domain equations

 The angle domain equations of the piston's reciprocating motion are derived from the system's geometry equations as follows.

-Position
+Position (geometry)

 Position with respect to crank angle (from the triangle relation, completing the square, utilizing the Pythagorean identity, and rearranging):

 Velocity

 Velocity with respect to crank angle (take first derivative, using the chain rule):

 Acceleration

 Acceleration with respect to crank angle (take second derivative, using the chain rule and the quotient rule):